Ultimate 4.2 Vortec Guide

 The Vortec 4200 laughed off its rivals, and when going head-to-head against its almost identical-sized inline-six opponent offered by Jeep, it had a 100 hp advantage!

-Having reached its peak, GM were particularly proud of the Vortec 4200, and quite rightly so, with the Chief Engineer, Ron Kociba, stating “We designed the Vortec 4200 to be a benchmark engine in power, performance, and refinement”.
+Having reached its peak, GM was particularly proud of the Vortec 4200, and quite rightly so, with the Chief Engineer, Ron Kociba, stating “We designed the Vortec 4200 to be a benchmark engine in power, performance, and refinement”.

 Although the Vortec 4200 continued to scoop up awards over the years, many owners were left disappointed by the fuel economy, which was often worse than the likes of the higher-powered V8’s in the GMT360 range.